 Fault is a topic of primary interest to law enforcement – and the insurance company.
 Sometimes, fault is easy to assess.
 If a distracted driver rear ends another vehicle, that can be open-and-shut.
 With fault being so clear, there should not be much to disagree over, and the distracted driver’s insurance carrier should not have a basis to deny the victim compensation or reduce their payout.

 However, most insurance companies are for-profit.
-That means some insurance adjusters may home in on the tiniest detail as a basis to say the victim was at least partially at fault for the accident – and thus does not deserve the compensation they’re requesting.
+That means some insurance adjusters may hone in on the tiniest detail as a basis to say the victim was at least partially at fault for the accident – and thus does not deserve the compensation they’re requesting.
 For example, in our rear end scenario, imagine they discover that the victim was changing the radio station at the time of the incident.
 If not for that “distraction,” they contend, the victim in hindsight could have taken some maneuver to avoid the wreck.

 Sounds extreme, but could it actually happen?
 In some states, maybe.
 Thankfully, that kind of scenario has become much less likely since South Carolina adopted the standard of comparative negligence.

-The South Carolina comparative negligence statute and its associated rules lay out what to do if multiple people are involved in an incident where someone gets injured.
+The South Carolina comparative negligence law and its associated rules lay out what to do if multiple people are involved in an incident where someone gets injured.
 Comparative negligence (sometimes called “modified comparative negligence”) means being held responsible for your portion of the blame for an accident or incident.
 The jury compares your negligence and the negligence of the other party and assigns a percentage of fault to each of you.

 By rule, you can only potentially collect for the percentage of the accident that wasn’t your fault.
 In order to figure out how much at fault each person is, a jury compares all the negligence and assigns a percentage of fault to each party.